Allentown Tractor Trailer Accident Lawyer

 Transportation Company Hiring and Training Practices

-Many things can go wrong during the hiring process, resulting in a truck driver who should not be behind the wheel of a massive 18-wheeler.
+Many things can go wrong during the hiring process, resulting in a driver who should not be behind the wheel of a massive 18-wheeler.
 A company might fail to do a background check, hire a truck driver with an expired license, or be negligent in training employees properly on how to drive safely.
-A good Allentown truck accident lawyer can follow the paper trail in employment records to determine how much this played a role in the crash.
+A good Allentown injury attorney can follow the paper trail in employment records to determine how much this played a role in the crash.

-In a related cause, lack of tractor trailer maintenance can lead to a mechanical failure that cause the truck to malfunction and the truck driver to lose control.
+In a related cause, lack of tractor-trailer maintenance can lead to a mechanical failure that cause the vehicle to malfunction and the operator to lose control.
 Among common mechanical issues are tire blowouts, brake failure, and electrical problems.
-The Pennsylvania Department of Transportation determined that the largest number of truck accidents in Pennsylvania were caused by tire or wheel-related failures, accounting for 38 percent of equipment-related truck crashes.
-Following that were brake-related failures accounting for 27 percent of accidents, steering failures accounting for 16 percent, and all other defect-related crashes accounting for 18 percent.
+The Pennsylvania Department of Transportation determined that the largest number of truck accidents in Pennsylvania were caused by tire or wheel-related failures, accounting for 38 percent of equipment-related crashes.
+Following that were brake-related failures accounting for 27 percent of accidents, steering failures accounting for 16 percent, and all other defect-related accidents accounting for 18 percent.

-Finally, a truck accident could be caused by recklessness on the part of the driver, including driving over the speed limit, failing to use proper signals, or ignoring weather conditions such as rain, snow, or ice, that could cause a truck driver to lose control.
-Sometimes, crashes are also caused by a truck driver who is driving under the influence of drugs or alcohol.
+Finally, truck accidents can be caused by recklessness on the part of the driver, including driving over the speed limit, failing to use proper signals, or ignoring weather conditions such as rain, snow, or ice on the road, that could cause a trucker to lose control.
+Sometimes, accidents are also caused by a truck driver who is driving under the influence of drugs or alcohol.
 Allentown truck accident attorneys can help to determine whether any of these reckless behaviors contributed to the crash.

-Responsible parties who might be named as a defendant in a tractor-trailer accident lawsuit include:
+Responsible parties who might be named as a defendant in a tractor-trailer accident case include:

 • Truck driver